Ahmed291005/ReqArchitect/README.md

 - **👤 User Story Generation**: Create well-formatted user stories from functional requirements, complete with user personas, features, benefits, and acceptance criteria.
 - **🤝 Stakeholder Identification**: Identify potential stakeholders and user roles based on the project requirements to get a better understanding of your target audience.
 - **📄 Automated Reporting**: Generate a comprehensive report containing classified requirements, user stories, and stakeholders, which can be viewed on the dashboard and exported as a PDF.
-- **🔊 Text-to-Speech**: Have your current list of requirements read out loud for better accessibility and review.
 - **📱 Fully Responsive**: A clean and intuitive layout that works on both desktop and mobile devices.
 - **🎨 Light/Dark Mode**: Toggle between light and dark themes for your comfort.